DataDog/apigentools/docs/workflow.md

 git diff --relative=modules/openapi-generator/src/main/resources/ > /path/to/spec/repo/template-patches/java-0001-my-functionality.patch
 ```

-All files with `.patch` extension from `template-patches` directory are applied
+All files with the `.patch` extension from `template-patches` directory are applied.

 ## Add Downstream Templates

-Sometimes you may need to add our own templates that need to be rendered in a completely different context and have different usage than those provided in openapi-generator upstream.
-These can be added to the `downstream-templates/<language>` directory.
+If you wish to add your own templates that need to be rendered in a different context, and have different usages than those provided in openapi-generator upstream, you can add these in the `downstream-templates/<language>` directory.
 This is best used to add files that are top-level for each of the generated repositories, as the openapi-generator is used to render only per-major-API-version subdirectories with the actual code.

-Note that downstream templates are rendered after the code generation is done; take this into consideration should they overwrite files written by previous code generation.
+Note that downstream templates are rendered after the code generation is done, and may overwrite files written by previous code generation.
 Downstream templates are [mustache templates](https://mustache.github.io/).

 ## Prepare Templates

-Preparing templates means obtaining templates from openapi-generator upstream (either from git repo, jar file or a local dir) and applying template patches on top of them.
+Preparing templates means obtaining templates from openapi-generator upstream (either from a git repo, JAR file, or local dir) and applying template patches on top of them.

 ### Locally

-Run e.g. `apigentools templates local-dir /path/to/base/templates`
+Example: `apigentools templates local-dir /path/to/base/templates`

 ### Docker

-Run e.g. `container-apigentools apigentools:latest templates openapi-git v4.1.0`
+Example: `container-apigentools apigentools:latest templates openapi-git v4.1.0`

 ## Generate Client Code